 In database searching AND narrows a search.
 It is often used for linking together different concepts.
 Searching a database with the search statement college students AND behavior would retrieve records only if both the phrase "college students" and the word "behavior" appear.
 Think of AND as only if also.

-Back to the ice cream.
-You may hate chocolate.
-I know it may be hard to do, but pretend you hate chocolate.
-Perhaps you have already eaten three brownies and don't want any more chocolate.
 When you order ice cream, if you do NOT want chocolate, that would leave you with only three possibilities, strawberry by itself, vanilla by itself, or a swirl of strawberry and vanilla.
 In other words, you're subtracting a concept out of it.
 The resulting set would be

 (strawberry OR vanilla ) NOT chocolateThe Venn diagram for this combination would look like this:

 In database searching, NOT is used to get rid of an unwanted concept.
 If you were interested in studying college students but not high school students, you could create a set college students NOT high school.

 Keep in mind that NOT should be used sparingly, perhaps not at all, since it often brings about unintended results.
 If you were interested in research on college students but not on research of high school students, you could add the concept NOT high school to your search statement.
 That would eliminate many records that are only about high school students, but it would also eliminate records that deal with both college students and high school students, such as this one: "College students are better prepared than students in boarding high schools to deal with the challenges of living away from home."